 Lesson 9: Creating a Table of Contents

-- Another idea that can serve as a writing planner AND a page in their animal research book is to pull out one (or both) of the Table of Contents pages from the resources provided and model how to fill in those blanks with specific focuses for each page.
+- Another idea that can be a writing planner AND a page in their animal research book is the table of contents.
+Pull out one of the Table of Contents pages from the resources provided and model how to fill in the blanks on each page.

 - This page will then serve as their Table of Contents (with a focus discussion on what that is and the purpose it serves) and also their writing planner so they know what they will put in the pages of their booklet.